Vergepoland/r6-downloader/README.md

 ● Downloader based off from Slejmur OG r6 downloader - all new updates will be posted here

-● Create an issue in Issues OR make a help post (in discord server) and tag me in it for issues related to my downloader 👍
+● Create an issue in Issues OR make a help post (in discord server) and tag me in it for issues related to this downloader 👍